Despite managing a dozen things when running your self-employed business, knowing how to streamline your finances should be your first step.

 If you would like to learn more about quickly opening a business’s current account, check out this guide for advice on making the right decision.

 Having the right accounting and financial dashboard systems in place puts you in a great position to streamline your finances efficiently.
 But this is only useful if you’re running a profitable freelance business in the first place.

 Setting higher freelance rates is one of the quickest wins you can achieve to build a profitable business.
 But many freelancers are often averse to raising their rates, or even charging what they believe they’re worth.

 Let’s look at the simple economics around charging higher fees.
 Let’s say your rate is £250 for your services, and you have a revenue goal of £5,000 a month.
 In order to achieve this revenue goal, you’d need to acquire 20 clients (assuming you have the capacity for it).

 Now let’s say you double your rate to £500 per project.
 Now all you need is 10 clients to hit your revenue goal.
 And while some clients may be turned off by those rates, you can take a hit on the conversion rate as you’ll need fewer clients to reach your goal.

 Raising your prices in this way requires a mindset shift.
 Don’t look at what you do as a commodity.
 The value in your service isn’t just the services or projects you deliver.

 Look at your value as the result or outcome you deliver to your clients.
-For example, if you’re a web designer, don’t see yourself as someone who builds great looking websites.
-Instead, position yourself as someone who creates business websites that attracts new customers and generates sales.
+For example, if you’re a web designer, don’t see yourself as someone who builds great-looking websites.
+Instead, position yourself as someone who creates business websites that attracts new customers and generate sales.